Little Green Guide: The Kind and Curious Mindset

 Gardening is a great hobby that compliments many green initiatives.
 Start with growing from your veggie scraps or herbs.
 It may seem like you can only garnish your soup or have an occasional salad but let it slowly blossom into a garden that suits your lifestyle.
 Composting is also a great way to get rid of food residue and paper packaging.
 If gardening is not your thing, it’s ok!
 Visit a local market and buy seasonal produce that has a lower carbon footprint.

 Be Creative and Resourceful

 To be green is to be creative!
 Be it Do-It-Yourself, cooking, gardening, or woodworking.
 Exercise your creativity to experiment and try new things.
-You may find out that your old sweaters make for an amazing cleaning cloth, a broken door can become a tabletop or wine cocks become a floor mat.
+You may find out that your old shirts make for amazing cleaning cloths, a broken door can become a tabletop or wine cocks become a floor mat.
 Think beyond what an item is advertised to do and you may find that you need less than you think.

 Education comes in many forms.
 Whether it’s picking up a skill from a friend, borrowing a tool book, or listening to a podcast, getting educated keeps you inspired and in tune with the world around you.
 To be green is to be aware.
 You don’t need to scan through stacks of research papers to know how to be kind to the earth.
 Take a moment to look at what’s happening around you.
 Stay curious, and don’t be shy about asking questions.

 Being green is not about making life difficult or less enjoyable.
 We have to acknowledge there are privileges in being able to afford time and money for green practices and products.
 Don’t measure your success against another person.
 Start with practices that are easy to incorporate into your life and grow from there.
 It can be bringing your own cup to a coffee shop or growing green onion from scraps.
 Create small successes that will lead you to bigger endeavours.